MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/item-containers-templates.md

 ## ListView items and GridView items
 As mentioned above, ListView items are automatically placed into the ListViewItem container, and GridView items are placed into the GridViewItem container.
 These item containers are controls that have their own built-in styling and interaction, but can also be highly customized.
 However, before customization, make sure to familizarize yourself with the recommended styling and guidelines for ListViewItem and GridViewItem:

-- **ListViewItems** -  Items are primarily text-focused, and elongated to the left.
-Icons or images may appear to the right of the text.
+- **ListViewItems** -  Items are primarily text-focused, and elongated in shape.
+Icons or images may appear to the left of the text.
 - **GridViewItems** - Items are usually square in shape, or at least less of an elongated rectangle shape.
 Items are image-focused, and may have text appearing around or overlaid on the image.

 ## Introduction to customization